Retired Atlantic City police officer kills himself after fatally shooting ex-girlfriend

-Township police were dispatched to the home of Erin A. Gatier, 47, on Ogden Road for a welfare check around 6:50 p.m. on Monday, where they found her and William W. Beattie, 47, of Landisville, dead inside, the Prosecutor's Office said.
+Deptford Township police were dispatched to the Ogden Road home of Erin A. Gatier, 47, for a welfare check about 6:50 p.m.
+Monday, where they found her and William W. Beattie, 47, of the Landisville section of Buena, dead inside, the Prosecutor's Office said.

 Investigators determined Beattie forced his way into Gatier's home, fatally shooting her before committing suicide, the Prosecutor's Office said.